TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/ApiEntryPoints/Index.rst

 `select()` sets the list of fields that should be selected and `addSelect()` can add further items to an existing list.

 Mind that `select()` *resets* any formerly registered list and does not append.
-Thus, It usually doesn't make much sense to call `select()` twice in a code flow, or to call it *after* an `addSelect()`.
+Thus, it usually doesn't make much sense to call `select()` twice in a code flow, or to call it *after* an `addSelect()`.
 The methods `where()` and `andWhere()` share the same behavior.